GopiHariraj/DevOps-Project-1/Github Cmd Project 2/README.md

 # GIT and GitHub Concultion

-                 GIT                    |                 GitHub
+                 GIT

-1)It is installed locally on the system | 1) GitHub is the service hosted on the
+1)It is installed locally on the system
+2)Git is manitain by Linux
+3)Git can manage source code entire History
+4)NO managment futures
+5)Open Source LIcense

+|                 GitHub
-                                        |    web Exclusivly CLoud Based
+1) GitHub is the service hosted on the web Exclusivly CLoud Based
-2)Git is manitain by Linux              | 2) Github is own by Microsoft 3)Git can manage source code entire     | 3) Hosting service of github repository History                                 |
+2) Github is own by Microsoft
+3) Hosting service of github repository
-4)NO managment futures                  | 4) Built in user management Future 5)Open Source LIcense                   | 5) Free Tier and pay for use tier
+4) Built in user management Future
+5) Free Tier and pay for use tier